 There’s a ‘gung-ho’ attitude about issue #5 of Blade Runner 2019.
 Michael Green and Mike Johnson, writers who have made sterling efforts interweaving the Blade Runner mythos into every panel, are doing so with aplomb and respect.
 But given where the issue takes us, never did I expect the comic book to take a substantial time jump!

 The year is 2026, seven years after the climactic war between Selwyn’s army and replicants at their idyllic safe haven.
-Isobel had made a sacrificial choice, leaving Ash and Chloe to disappear amongst the chaos.
+Isobel had made a sacrificial choice, leaving Ash and Cleo to disappear amongst the chaos.
 Issue #4 may have served as a ‘book closing’ chapter, but here the storyline moves towards the harsh environment of the off-world colonies.

 READ MORE: Star Trek: Picard – Countdown #1 – Review